The Safest and Most Dangerous Places in Blue Springs, MO: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Blue Springs is $448 per year, which is $16 less than the national average and $212 less than Missouri's state average.
-Below we compare cities similar to Blue Springs:
+The overall cost of crime per resident in Blue Springs is $448 per year, which is $16 less than the national average and $212 less than Missouri's state average.
+The comparison below uses cities similar to Blue Springs:

 • In Hazelwood, MO, crime costs $3,007 per person, which is $2,558 more than in Blue Springs.